-2011-2015, I was the chair of Swedish Association of Craftsmen and Industrial Designers.
-Today I'm something of a generalist in the field of the visual arts and have a half-time position as executive manager for the Artists' Collective Workshop, which recently moved into new premises of 2700 sqm in Farsta in South part of Stockholm.
-In addition, I'm the chair of Nyckelviksskolan at Lidingö and a member of the Swedish Visual Arts Fund, which is part of the Arts Committee.
-I am a trained artisan and designer in ceramics and glass and have a master's degree from Konstfack in Stockholm, a bachelor's degree from Cardiff School of Art and Design in Wales and a national diploma in ceramics from Capellagården on Öland.
+I'm something of a generalist in the field of the visual arts, and since 2018 I have a half-time position as executive manager for the Artists' Collective Workshop in Farsta in the South part of Stockholm.
+In addition, I'm vice chair of Konsthantverkarna's shop and gallery for fine crafts in central Stockholm and member of the Swedish Visual Arts Fund that is part of the government agency the Swedish Arts Grants Committee.
+Among previous board assignments, I can mention Nyckelviksskolan in Lidingö (chair 2016-2020) and The Swedish Craftsmen & Industrial Designers (chair 2011-2015).
+I have a master's degree in ceramics and glass from Konstfack - University of Arts, Crafts and Design in Stockholm and a bachelor's degree from Cardiff School of Art & Design in Wales.

 Portrait picture of Thomas Wågström.

-Since the end of 00s I have worked as a freelance curator, lecturer and consultant in parallel with my positions as a leader and manager in the non-profit sector.
-To a certain extent, I have also been active as an artist making my own exhibitions.
-Some examples of clients are the Royal College of Art in London, the German Bundestag, Konstfack in Stockholm, the Swedish Exhibition Agency, the National Artists' Organization, the Rackstad Museum in Arvika, the RIAN Design Museum in Falkenberg and Form / Design Center in Malmö.
+Parallel with my assignments as a leader and manager in the non-profit sector, I have continuously worked as a freelance curator, lecturer, consultant and advisor.
+To a certain extent, I have also been active as an artist in my own name.
+Some examples of clients are the Royal College of Art in London, the German Bundestag, Konstfack - University of Arts, Crafts and Design in Stockholm, the Swedish Exhibition Agency, the National Artists' Organization, Rackstadsmuseet in Arvika, Art Lab Gnesta, Galleri Syster in Umeå, Rian designmuseum in Falkenberg, and Form/Design Center in Malmö.

 Ring in silver by Claës E. Giertta.
 The ring was one of about fifty historical design and artisan objects that were part of Fribrytare, a travelling exhibition that I curated on behalf of Gustavsberg's Porcelain Museum.